harmya/book-to-flashcard/README.md

 We use a reasoning model to generate the flashcards, based on the text in the PDF.
 Then, we save the flashcards to an importable Anki package.
 Have fun!

-Curently training runs on a 2 A100 GPUs on Modal with a Qwen/QwQ-32B-AWQ model.
+Curently, inference runs on a 2 A100 GPUs on Modal with a Qwen/QwQ-32B-AWQ model.
 Sign up for an account at [Modal](https://modal.com) to run this.
 You can get 30$/month of free credits.

 ## Usage